-On a recent visit with the Outdoor Writers Association of California to the Central Coast town of Morro Bay, the bounty of sea, dune, bay, and estuary ebb and flow against the sacred Nine Volcanic Sisters, the rocky Morros.
+On a 2016 visit with the Outdoor Writers Association of California to the Central Coast town of Morro Bay, the bounty of sea, dune, bay, and estuary ebb and flow against the sacred Nine Volcanic Sisters, the rocky Morros.
 Small town charm coexists with protected parkland and one of the few remaining functioning wetland estuaries in overpopulated California, a direct counterpoint to its channelized and endlessly pumped and polluted waterways.
 The landscape invites migrating birds and tourists, fosters endangered plants and animals, and allows fish populations to thrive.

 Volcanic Peaks Over Saltmarsh and Dune